varunsh-coder/dassana/docs-root/docs/guides/vendor-setup/guardduty/setup.md

 :::info

-GuardDuty (via Security Hub) is natively integrated in Dassana!
+GuardDuty (via Security Hub) is natively integrated into Dassana!
 You don't have to do anything.

 :::